SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### Required
 **skylink** | string
-The skylink that should be downloaded.
+The skylink to the file that should be downloaded.

 **subfile** | string
 The filename of the subfile that should be downloaded.